Jashan 2006 Review

 Celebrating the Contribution of Bhai Avtar Singh Bhai Gurcharan Singh Ragi

-In a fast changing atmosphere in which cultural and traditional values are receding as if to make space to apparently more impellent material needs, it is rare to have occasions to re-evaluate our heritage and express gratitude for those who gave invaluable contributions during a lifetime of dedication to music and spiritual values.
+In a fast-changing atmosphere in which cultural and traditional values are receding as if to make space to apparently more impellent material needs, it is rare to have occasions to re-evaluate our heritage and express gratitude for those who gave invaluable contributions during a lifetime of dedication to music and spiritual values.

 Bhai Avtar Singh and Bhai Gurcharan Singh Ragi were present on the occasion, though their unstable health conditions had been a concern for family members and organizers, to receive the first Anād Sanman, the award offered by the Anād Foundation to eminent musicians or artists for their contribution to traditional art forms.